hoc081098/solivagant/README.md

   modifier: Modifier = Modifier,
 ) {
   // BaseRoute is the parent interface of NavRoute and NavRoot.
-  // It implements Parcelable, so it can be used with rememberSavable. var currentRoute: BaseRoute? by rememberSavable { mutableStateOf(null) }
+  // It implements Parcelable so that it can be used with rememberSavable. var currentRoute: BaseRoute? by rememberSavable { mutableStateOf(null) }

   NavHost(